Data Protection Policy | IRIS

 14. Sharing Personal Data

-In the absence of consent, a legal obligation, or the necessity of other legal processing, IRIS NITK will not reveal personal data to any third parties including individuals such as students' parents, members of the public, private property owners, etc. In case a third party requires data, access must be requested through the IRIS OAuth API and due process has to be followed to obtain permission to use IRIS OAuth.
+In the absence of consent, a legal obligation, or the necessity of other legal processing, IRIS NITK will not reveal personal data to any third parties including individuals such as students' parents, members of the public, private property owners, etc. In case a third party requires data, access must be requested only through IRIS IdP - SAML or OAuth.

 IRIS NITK strictly forbids the sharing of personal data (such as private information and passwords).
 If it comes to IRIS NITK notice that information is being shared illegally, strict action will be taken against the offending party by NITK and IRIS NITK reserves the right to freeze the individual’s account and take necessary action as per the Information Technology Act, 2008 and its subsequent amendments